simonnordberg/simonnordberg.github.io/resume.md

       <p>
         Established and evolved development and architectural best practices across internal and client projects.
 Led software engineering efforts across diverse industries, including media, e-commerce, and tourism.
-Acted as a team lead and agile advocate, driving the company’s transition to more effective product development methodologies.
+Acted as a team lead and agile advocate, driving the company's transition to more effective product development methodologies.
       </p>
       <p>